Click to look over the volunteer frequently asked questions.

 You can be that important person in someone else's life.

 Help adults achieve their dreams with determination.
 Almost all of our local adult literacy programs rely on volunteer instructors and tutors to help reach the adults who take that first step to find help.
-Many classes have waiting lists, which means an eager student must delay preparing for their GED test, improving their English skills, or reading their first book for another day.
+Many classes have waiting lists, which means an eager student must delay preparing for the High School Equivalency (GED) test, improving their English skills, or reading their first book for another day.
 By becoming a volunteer, you ensure that an adult can start today.

 If you have questions regarding the application process, contact our office.